kingmoc/single-page-checkout-cjs-react/README.md

 const helpFnc = useContext(CartItemsContext)
 ```

 All we need to do now is attach the proper function to an `onClick` for each button.
-Further, because our data is being read from our cart object in state and the cart object is being updated with each action - our data will always reflect the correct information, how Awesome!
+Further, because our data is being read from our cart object in state and the cart object is being updated with each action - our data will always reflect the correct information, how awesome!

 ```javascript
 // *** CartItems.js ***